NithinRe/Python-BegBoot/README.md

-# Python beginners bootcamp
+# Python beginners Bootcamp
-These exercises are completely for python beginners those want can clone, download or fork it your repositories
+These exercises are completely for python beginners those want they can clone, download or fork it your repositories